 - Set up to the ball open (your body is basically aiming way left) - this is the same set-up for a flop from a bunker, the fairway, or deep rough.

 - Play the ball in the middle, to slightly ahead of the middle, of your stance.

 - Aim your wide-open clubface at the target.

-Swing along your body angle with your clubface facing the sky.
+- Swing along your body angle with your clubface facing the sky.
 If you were to think of a mechanic, swinging along your body line would be okay.
 This just produces more cut/backspin, in addition to that which is produced from having a wide-open face.

 So remember, point the clubface at the sky in order to hit it high.